Keyvantajfar/nvidia_fan_control/README.md

-# NVIDIA Fan Control V2 Tooling
+# NVIDIA Fan Control V0
+## UNDER HEAVY DEPELOPEMENT (PLEASE CONTRIBUTE LOL)
+Has been ONLY tested on a single fan RTX 3090!
+I take no responsibility for whatsoever.

 This repository ships an NVML-based fan control daemon, a curses configurator, installer scripts, and a helper CLI.
 The v3 runtime refactor loads fan curves